UCSD-ECEMAE-148/winter-2023-final-project-team-7/README.md

 # GPS - 3 Autonomous Laps
 https://user-images.githubusercontent.com/103704890/227804055-d9c3ccce-ef8d-427d-a6b6-e1db12eba440.mp4
+Important to note for the final project, many of the configurations that were found to work in the GPS 3 autonomous laps were used for the final project.
+The GPS points making up the path were 0.55 meters apart.
+The nature of the csv points used in the final project matched the one used for this assignment.
+This allowed the project to move faster as the configurations did work out.

 # Final Project
 **Plan: Go from point A to B with object detection.**